-Tesco has expanded its weekly delivery capacity to almost 1 million slots, an increase of 400,000 from six weeks ago.
-The supermarket says this will grow to 1.2 million in the next few weeks.
+Tesco has expanded its weekly delivery capacity to 1.3 million slots, an increase of 400,000 from before lockdown.

 Waitrose has brought forward its cut-off time for online order changes to 12pm the day before your delivery is due, to help meet the high demand.
-It is prioritising vulnerable customers and says it will add 10,000 online click-and-collect slots by the end of May.
+It is prioritising vulnerable customers and has increased online orders to 120,000 a week – a 50% increase in recent weeks.

 The supermarket is trebling its ‘Rapid Delivery’ service to offer 7,000 deliveries per week, which provides same-day delivery for up to 25 grocery items.
 This is only available from 28 stores in London and Hove, and 40% of slots are reserved for elderly and vulnerable shoppers.

 - Find out more: why we’re spending more on groceries